prasadchopade/Saarthi-Learning-Platform/README.md

 - `/notes`, `/practice`, `/resources` and `/community` are routed but land on a "coming soon" page.
 - In the creator, PDF input and video-lesson output are both visible but disabled.
+- PDF export of roadmap notes uses headless Chrome, which needs more memory than the free hosting tier allows.
+It works locally; on the deployed site that one endpoint returns a "not available" message instead.
 - The frontend builds to a single ~2.9 MB JS chunk.
 It works, but it needs code splitting.
 - The backend has no test suite.